-Robert Gates Economic Club of Chicago Chicago, Ill.
-July 16, 2009
+Economic Club of Chicago

+As Delivered by Secretary of Defense Robert M. Gates, Chicago, IL, Thursday, July 16, 2009

 Thank you, Secretary Daley, for that kind introduction.

 It's an honor to be at the Economic Club of Chicago.
 I certainly appreciate the special arrangements you made to have me here this afternoon.